By Tim Lambert

 Wolverhampton suffered some bombing raids in 1941-42 but it was bombed far less heavily than neighboring towns.

 The 1950s and 1960s were years of prosperity for Wolverhampton as they were for the rest of Britain.
 However in the 1970s manufacturing industry in Wolverhampton declined rapidly and the decline continued through the 1980s and 1990s.
-However, there was one hopeful sign when a science park opened in Wolverhampton in the 1990s.
+However, there was one hopeful sign when a science park opened in Wolverhampton in 1995.

 Meanwhile, Wolverhampton continued to grow rapidly in the 20th century.
 In 1901 the population was nearly 95,000.
 By 1951 the population of Wolverhampton was 162,000.
 (The rise in population was partly due to boundary extensions in 1927 and 1933).